block-foundation/solidity-digital-twin/README.md

 ## Introduction

-This Building Digital Twin Smart Contract is a sophisticated piece of software, written in Solidity for the Ethereum blockchain, that creates a digital representation of a physical building.
+This Building Digital Twin Smart Contract creates a digital representation of a physical building.
 The digital twin concept is an important aspect of modern construction and building management as it allows for real-time monitoring, predictive maintenance, and simulations of different scenarios.

 This smart contract utilizes Chainlink, a decentralized oracle network, to securely retrieve and write real-world data onto the blockchain.
 The parameters fetched include environmental aspects such as temperature and humidity, occupancy levels, energy and water consumption levels, and air quality data.
 It also considers the structural health of the building, providing a comprehensive digital overview of the physical building's state.